Dairy barn with solar panels

 Good for farmers, good for the planet

-While dairy farmers are naturally committed to sustainability and motivated to reduce emissions, for many, biodigesters also present an economic opportunity.
+While dairy farmers are naturally committed to sustainability and care about reducing emissions, for many, biodigesters also present an economic opportunity.
 While the initial investment is significant, an average-sized biodigester can supply a farm with all the power it needs and more, reducing that farm's reliance on the grid.
 Where permitted, some larger digesters can even produce enough energy for the farmer to sell it back to the grid.

 One dairy farm in New Brunswick produces enough electricity from biogas to power over 1,000 nearby homes and businesses – approximately 13 million KWh/year.
-At the other end of the spectrum, mini-digesters, like this one in Ontario, can produce about 20 kW of electricity, and can be set up more easily and at lower cost.
-As of 2016, there were over 60 agricultural and food-waste digesters in operation in Canada. ²
+At the other end of the spectrum, mini-digesters, like this one in Ontario, can produce about 20 kW of electricity, and can be set up at lower cost.
+As of 2016, there were over 60 agricultural and food-waste digesters in operation in Canada.²

 Canadian Dairy Farm Discovery